 Jeff Nevers is an Affiliated Professor in the Department of Physical Therapy at the University of New England and teaches Physical Therapy Administration, which focuses on the business and strategic concepts central to the field.
 He serves as a strategic and communication faculty advisor for UNE entrants into the Clarion Case competition, an annual national interprofessional healthcare presentation contest.

-Jeff’s primary position is Career Services Coordinator on UNE’s Portland Campus.
+Jeff’s primary position is Director of Career Services.

-Jeff focuses on communication coaching, strategic planning, positioning, writing,...
+Jeff focuses on communication coaching, strategic planning, positioning, writing, personal branding, intervewing,...
 Read More

 mentoring.
 Active in professional organizations.

-Jane has been teaching and providing occupational therapy services to children and youth for over 26 years.
-She has published in topics related to occupational therapy practice for children and youth in the areas of motor control and motor learning, play and playfulness, Model of Human Occupation, community wellness, and assessments.
-Jane serves as co-editor and author of several textbooks, including: Occupational Therapy for Children and Adolescents (7th ed.); Introduction to Occupational Therapy (4th ed.); Pediatric Skills for Occupational Therapy...
+Dr. O'brien has been teaching and providing occupational therapy services to children and youth for over 26 years.
+She has published in topics related to occupational therapy practice for children and youth in the areas of motor control and motor learning, play and playfulness, Model of Human Occupation, community wellness, and therapeutic reasoning.
+Dr. O'brien serves as co-editor and author of several textbooks, including: Occupational Therapy for Children and Adolescents (7th ed.); Introduction to Occupational Therapy (5th ed.); Pediatric Skills...
 Read More

 Craig lives in Western Maine with his wife Anne Marie and faithful companion Max; a unique labrador/boxer that never tires of hiking and chasing anything that runs.
 As a 2001 graduate of the UNE School of Social Work, Craig is a fervent believer that given the right resources and support individuals, families, and communities can heal and grow from individual and systemic trauma and oppression and reclaim their rightful claim to living healthy and dignified lives.
 He is passionate about...
 Read More